kgand/code-for-change-2025/README.md

 - Endless runner gameplay with increasing difficulty
 - Three-lane system for navigation
-- Multiple types of collectible waste items
+- Multiple types of collectible waste items with different point values
+- Combo system for collecting waste items in quick succession
+- Difficulty selector (Easy, Medium, Hard) with adjustable game parameters
+- Educational environmental facts that change based on collected waste types
+- Pause functionality with keyboard shortcuts
 - Score tracking based on distance and waste collected
 - Simple and intuitive controls
 - Responsive design that works on various screen sizes

 ## How to Play

+1. Select your preferred difficulty level
-1. Click the "Start Game" button to begin
+2. Click the "Start Game" button to begin
-2. Use the left and right arrow keys to switch lanes
+3. Use the left and right arrow keys to switch lanes
-3. Use the up arrow key or spacebar to jump over obstacles
+4. Use the up arrow key or spacebar to jump over obstacles
-4. Collect waste items to increase your score
+5. Collect waste items to increase your score
+6. Collect items quickly to build combos and multiply your score
+7. Press P or Escape to pause the game
-5. Avoid obstacles to stay in the game
+8. Avoid obstacles to stay in the game
-6. Try to achieve the highest score possible!
+9. Try to achieve the highest score possible!

 ## Controls

 - **Left Arrow**: Move left
 - **Right Arrow**: Move right
 - **Up Arrow / Spacebar**: Jump
-- **Down Arrow**: (Future feature: slide under obstacles)
+- **P / Escape**: Pause game

 ## Technical Details